mittwald/cli/docs/app.md

     will be used for this.

     You can also set this value by setting the MITTWALD_SSH_USER environment variable.

-  --sub-directory=<value>  specify a sub-directory within the app installation to download

-    This is particularly useful when you only want to download a specific sub-directory of the app installation, for example when you are using a deployment tool that manages the app installation directory itself, and you only want to download exempt files, like environment specific configuration files or user data.
 ```

 ## `mw app get [INSTALLATION-ID]`